missionmike/interactive-resume/README.md

 From here, populate your data in the Sanity Studio, then perform a full refresh in the local browser to view the changes.

+## Adding Analytics

+This installation supports Google Tag Manager out of the box.
+Everything else can be configured within Google from there.
+If other platforms need to be supported, feel free to open a PR!

+To support GTM, ensure that the `GTM_ID` value is populated in your environment.

 ## Deploying to Vercel

 To deploy your Interactive Resume to Vercel, first ensure you have an account and project set up in